About the Program

 Areas

-My work focuses on diagnosis of disease in livestock, with the goal of improving animal health and therefore food safety and security and human health.
-Previous projects have included case studies based on animals submitted for necropsy, reviewing case data from our laboratory information management system for assessing trends, and surveillance of infectious disease in animals.
+Work in the avian pathology section of the Animal Diagnostic Laboratory focuses on diagnosis of disease in avian species, with the goal of improving poultry and avian health, and therefore food safety and security and human health.
+Previous projects have included case studies based on birds submitted for necropsy, reviewing case data from our laboratory information management system for assessing trends, and surveillance of infectious diseases in poultry.

 Selection Criteria

-Veterinary and biomedical science majors preferred with an interest in large animal medicine and/or public health.
-Minimum commitment = 3 hours per week, must be have transportation to the Animal Diagnostic Lab.
+Veterinary and biomedical science majors preferred with an interest in poultry or other avian species and/or veterinary pathology.
+Minimum commitment = 3 hours per week.
+Must have transportation to the Animal Diagnostic Lab.

 Gary H Perdew's Lab